-To help prevent the problem, I recommend that you always provide complete identifying information, and always use the same name and other identifying information when completing an application.
+To help prevent the problem, Experian recommends that you always provide complete identifying information, and always use the same name and other identifying information when completing an application.
 It is essential that the generation identifier always be provided.

-The best thing to do is always use your full, given name as it appears on your birth certificate.
+The best thing to do when you share a name with another family member is always use your full, given name as it appears on your birth certificate.
 It may not be the name you go by on a day-to-day basis, but it does help prevent a mixed credit file issue.

-Having specific identifying information and reviewing the dates the accounts were opened often allow Experian to separate the files without having to re-verify the accounts with your creditors.
+Having specific identifying information and reviewing the dates the accounts were opened often allows Experian to separate the files without having to re-verify the accounts with your creditors.

-The good news is that once we are able to identify the accounts that belong to each party, we can permanently link them to the correct identifying information even if they continue to be reported with potentially confusing names or addresses.
+The good news is, once we are able to identify the accounts that belong to each party, we can permanently link them to the correct identifying information even if they continue to be reported with potentially confusing names or addresses.